 Anxiety is not a simple diagnosis.
 It’s not caused by a germ that can be detected in a blood test.
 It takes many forms and can also accompany other medical conditions.

-Anxiety is not a simple diagnosis.
-It is not caused by a germ that can be detected in a simple blood test.
-Anxiety can take many forms and it can accompany many medical conditions.
-Some of these are serious; some are not.
-A complete physical examination is essential.
-This will help discover or rule out other illnesses that may be causing your symptoms or may be masked by the symptoms.
-A complete personal history is also important.
-Your doctor needs this information to make an accurate diagnosis.
+To diagnose anxiety, a complete physical examination is essential.
+This helps your doctor discover or rule out other illnesses that may be causing your symptoms or that may be masked by the symptoms.
+A complete personal history is also necessary for your doctor to make an accurate diagnosis.

-You must be completely honest with your doctor about all your conditions.
-Many things, such as some illnesses, medications, alcohol and coffee consumption, and hormones can contribute to or be affected by anxiety.
+You should be completely honest with your doctor.
+Many things can contribute to or be affected by anxiety, including:

 - heart attack